 - Ayurvedic prash and avalehas, sometimes called herbal jellies that form another significant line of herbal products, like the famous Chayavan Prash, contain ghee as one of the main ingredients.

 - Many Ayurvedic herbs, such as tonics like Ashwagandha, are recommended to be taken with warm milk.
-Warm milk is often recommended before sleep with various herbs and spices, like saffron, turmeric or nutmeg, and with a little ghee as well.
+Warm milk is often recommended before sleep with various herbs and spices, like saffron, turmeric or nutmeg, with a little ghee as well.

 In addition the healing powers of yogurt are well known all over the world and from many ancient traditions, particularly for promoting longevity.